fatah-illah/pku-submission-fth/README.md

 # pku-submission-fth
 Website Pekanbaru | Fatahillah

-Responsive Website with Flexbox Layout using pure HTML, CSS, JS only.
+Responsive Website with Flexbox Layout using pure HTML, CSS, and JS only.